AelinXYZ/aelin/README.md

 - the `_purchaseTokenAmount` when converted to 18 decimal format plus the `totalSupply` of the pool token must be <= `poolTokenCap` unless the cap is set to 0 (revert)
 - the pool tokens must be purchased when `block.timestamp` <= `purchaseExpiry`

-NOTE after `PURCHASER step 1` is `SPONSOR step 2 and then HOLDER step 1` followed by `PURCHASER step 2`.
+NOTE after `PURCHASER step 1 (Enter the Deal)` is `SPONSOR step 2 (Create the Deal)` and then `HOLDER step 1 (Fund the Deal)` followed by `PURCHASER step 2 (Accept or Reject the Deal)`.
 NOTE if a sponsor never creates a deal the purchaser can withdraw their funds the same way as if they reject the deal

-**PURCHASER STEP 2**: At step two the purchaser has 2 options: reject or accept the deal.
+**PURCHASER STEP 2 (Accept or Reject the Deal)**: At step two the purchaser has 2 options: reject or accept the deal.
 At this point they can no longer transfer their pool tokens.<space><space>

 **OPTION 1 - REJECT**: Rejects a portion of or all of the deal offered by calling `AelinPool.withdrawMaxFromPool()` or `withdrawFromPool(uint poolTokenAmount)`